|

 in the current directory.
 If no sources are specified, any previously

-specified directories are deleted.
-If the source is the special
+specified directories are removed from the search path.
+If the source is

 directory is searched last.